Quality Control

 Physical presence during container loading verifies counts, condition, and correct configuration.
 Reports delivered within 24 hours of each checkpoint.

-We place inspectors at the factory at every important stage.
+I coordinate inspectors at the factory at every important stage through our trusted quality partners in China.
 Each inspection produces a clear report with photos and measurements that you can review in real time.